Thespians going both ways: Actors who are also directors

 A lot of projects feature actors working not only behind the scenes, but as on-camera talent as well.
 By doing so, they get much more control over the production to see their vision come true.
 Today, we want to focus on the actors who’ve got a taste behind the camera, but didn’t give up their acting careers.

 Elizabeth Banks and her husband Max Handelman were both behind the making of the Pitch Perfect franchise, working as producers on all three installments.
-However, Banks got her first sit in the director’s chair on Pitch Perfect 2.
-The film’s $69 million gross set a record for a first-time director, giving Banks the confidence to go for a bigger project.
+Banks got her first directorial gig on Pitch Perfect 2.
+The movie’s $69 million gross set a record for a first-time filmmaker, giving Banks the confidence to go for a bigger project.

 That bigger project was the 2019 reboot of Charlie’s Angels, which Banks directed, wrote, produced, and starred in.
 Talk about wearing multiple hats.
 While the film definitely hasn’t done well at the box office, it’s still impressive the A-lister was able to make such a blockbuster film while working behind the scenes in multiple capacities.